garethpbk/graphql-yoga-now/article.md

 This tutorial assumes some familiarity with GraphQL, but it's ok if you've never built a server before, we'll go over the one we're deploying briefly.

-Sidenote: this article grew out of my difficulties porting a server that worked flawlessly on Now 1.0 to Now 2.0, and as such is not really about using serverless with graphql-yoga.
+Sidenote: this article grew out of my difficulties porting a server that worked flawlessly on Now 1.0 to Now 2.0, and as such is not really about using serverless with graphql-yoga, rather how you can make a normal graphql-yoga server work with Now 2.0.

 ## Prerequisites